 Data analysis is fundamental to every decision, but data itself isn’t enough.
 Insights — the ability to quickly gain an accurate and deep understanding of a topic — are required.
 It is at the intersection of internal, external, and timely data where businesses can engineer and model their data to eliminate data dead zones and begin capitalizing on Operational Intelligence.
 Evolving people, process, and technology are filling in the gaps, creating new opportunities to surface more insights that can more specifically inform operational, risk, and sustainability decisions across every industry.

 Weather forecasts are modeled on insights that can change minute by minute; when blended with industry-specific data, the resulting insights are optimized for better decisions.
-Weather forecasts blended with voyage data from a ship at sea can provide insights and enable a logistics company to better manage carbon emissions.
+Weather forecasts blended logistics data can provide insights and enable a company to better manage and track supply chain carbon emissions.
 Weather forecasts blended with agricultural data help farmers make strategic planning decisions and increase yields.

 Integrating new data sets is becoming easier with APIs that help fill in gaps and incorporate timely information.
 As industries begin or continue to digitize, the capability to ingest relevant internal and external data sets is becoming easier.
 The combination of data can surface industry and operationally-specific insights to help make better decisions.
 Modeling the data with industry-specific, scenario-specific, and timely inputs can surface the Operational Intelligence required for the planning, efficiency, and risk mitigation decisions that all companies need to prosper.